 The Company has evaluated all of the milestones that may be received in connection with the Collaboration Agreement.
 In evaluating if a milestone is substantive, the Company assesses whether: (i) the consideration is commensurate with either the Company's performance to achieve the milestone or the enhancement of the value of the delivered item(s) as a result of a specific outcome resulting from the Company's performance to achieve the milestone, (ii) the consideration relates solely to past performance, and (iii) the consideration is reasonable relative to all of the deliverables and payment terms within the arrangement.
+The Company notes that the \$10.0 million due upon the exercise of each option for an Exclusive License was determined to be part of the fixed and determinable consideration allocable at contract inception and is not subject to milestone method accounting.

-As the first milestone of the agreement relates to the exercise of an exclusive option by Vertex to obtain an Exclusive License to commercialize CRISPR/Cas9 technology, the Company has considered it to be substantive.
+The first potential milestone the Company will be entitled to receive is the \$10.0 million milestone due upon the filing of an Investigational New Drug Application ("IND") for a selected Exclusive License.
+As the first developmental milestone of the agreement relates to the filing of an IND, the Company has considered it to be substantive.
 Accordingly, such amounts will be recognized as revenue in full in the period in which the associated milestone is achieved, assuming all other revenue recognition criteria are met.
-The next potential milestone the Company will be entitled to receive will be a \$10 million milestone due upon the exercise of the first Exclusive License.
+There are no other substantive milestones.
+As such the total amount of substantive milestones subject to milestone method accounting treatment is \$10.0 million for each selected Exclusive License.